Travel Guide

-10 Things To Do In Georgia – 2022 Travel Guide
+Things To Do In Georgia: Your ULTIMATE Travel Bucketlist!

-I first read about Georgia in Margaret Mitchell’s iconic depiction of Southern life during Civil War in Gone With The Wind, which was later made into a popular movie starring Vivien Leigh and Clark Gable.
-Anyway, I can’t keep talking about Gone With The Wind – so it’s best if you could simply scroll down and find out all the fun things to do in Georgia.
+I first read about Georgia in Margaret Mitchell’s iconic depiction of Southern life during the Civil War in Gone With The Wind, which was later made into a popular movie starring Vivien Leigh and Clark Gable.

 1. A Trip To Spooky With The Central State Hospital

-The Central State Hospital has first opened several hundreds of years ago in 1842.
+The Central State Hospital was first opened several hundreds of years ago, in 1842.
 Known as the Georgia State Lunatic, Idiot, and Epileptic Asylum back then, it has the exact same backstory as most mental health institutions of the time.
-Although rumors of mistreatment and in humanities have been prevalent since the 1960s, the hospital was shut down only a few years ago in 2010.

-You can definitely plan a visit to this hospital, and it will definitely be an eerie experience you will surely remember for the longest time.
-The cemetery has as many as 25,000 graves that are unmarked.
-Unfortunately, you can’t enter all the abandoned buildings, but you can check out the museum for detailed information on how life was like the largest mental institution in the world.
+The cemetery has as many as 25,000 unmarked graves.
+Unfortunately, you can’t enter all the abandoned buildings, but you can check out the museum for detailed information on what life was like in the largest mental institution in the world.

 2. Time Travel In The World’s First Time Capsule

-Known as the Crypt of Civilization, the world’s first-time capsule is located at the Oglethorpe University in Atlanta.
-So if you were wondering about the things to do in Atlanta Georgia, then this is one thing you simply can’t miss out on!
+So, if you were wondering about the things to do in Atlanta, Georgia, then this is one thing you simply can’t miss out on!
 The time capsule will be opened on 28th May, 8113.

-Located in the basement of the Phoebe Hearst Hall behind steel doors that have been welded shut, the Crypt of Civilization was conceived in 1936.
 This was done in accordance with the Egyptian Calendar, created in 4241 BC.
-So by that calculation, 1936 happens to be the specific midpoint in the recorded history of humans.
+So, by that calculation, 1936 happens to be the specific midpoint in human recorded history.

 3. Spend Some Time With The Departed At Colonial Park Cemetery